 Open only to Communication Design majors

-University of Connecticut Communication Design students will participate as visiting second year students on the Design and Interaction route within the BA in Graphic Design program at Central Saint Martins (CSM) in London.
+University of Connecticut Graphic Design students will participate as visiting second year students on the Design and Interaction route within the BA in Graphic Design program at Central Saint Martins (CSM) in London.
 The Central Saint Martins BA (Honours) in Graphic Design is structured around small group tutorials, workshops and critiques and emphasizes solving visual communication problems through experimentation beyond the commercially driven constraints of contemporary design practice.
 UConn students will be distributed across tutorial groups and engage with project briefs and other required and extra-curricular activities as facilitated by CSM BAGD faculty alongside regular CSM degree students.
-UConn students will concurrently enroll in Communication Design 2 and Design Survey that will be taught on-site by UConn Associate Professor of Design, Mark Zurolo.
+UConn students will concurrently enroll in UCONN Graphic Design courses that will be taught on-site by UConn Assistant Professor of Design, Kelly Walters.

-Students will earn a full semester of credits by taking Art Foreign Study, Communication Design 2 and Design Survey and, when applicable, Senior Project with the hosting UConn faculty member and coursework within Central Saint Martins.
+Students will earn a full semester of credits in UCONN Graphic Design courses with the hosting UConn faculty member in addition to coursework within Central Saint Martins.
 These courses involve design briefs, surveys of contemporary design practice and criticism/theory.
 Students will keep a blog of their observations and images that will serve as live journals to record field trips, projects and experiences.
 Blogs from past programs can be viewed here: http://www.ucdesignuk.tumblr.com

 Students will live in the Central Saint Martins student housing where they will share kitchen and living facilities with a range of other UK and international students.
-By living in the center of London, students will have the opportunity to visit studios, museums, and historical sites, and attend a wide variety of cultural events.
+UAL provides housing accommodations not UCONN.
+Living in London, students will have the opportunity to visit studios, museums, and historical sites, and attend a wide variety of cultural events.
 The goal of the program is to produce designers with a global perspective who are prepared to develop their interests cultivated upon this trip into their professional and academic lives.
 Each student will return with an understanding of the international design community, a network of designers whom they can contact in the future, and a skill set honed at the premier art school in the UK.

 Please note that this program charges program fees and not tuition.
 This affects the types of financial aid that can be applied to defray the cost.
 Click the link below for this program’s budget sheet and contact the UConn Office of Financial Aid Services for information regarding your individual financial aid package.